 - You get immunized against measles, mumps, rubella, and chicken pox

 - Make sure you are up to date on diphtheria, tetanus, polio and whooping cough immunizations

-Substance use has an affect on overall health, including fertility, for all individuals.
-Many substances will affect the health of the baby if continued during pregnancy.
+Substance use has an effect on overall health, including fertility, for all individuals.
+Many substances will affect the health of the baby if continued during pregnancy, even before you may know that you are pregnant.
 Before pregnancy is the ideal time to try stop using substances.
 Consult your health care provider for supports and information to help.

 |Smoking and Second Hand Smoke

-Following the Low-Risk Alcohol Drinking Guidelines (external PDF) for men and women reduces long term health risks and harms.
+Following the Canada’s Guidance on Alcohol and Health (external PDF), men and women can reduce long term health risks and harms.
 If you are pregnant or planning to become pregnant, the safest choice is to drink no alcohol at all.

 - Can damage quality of sperm

 - Heavy alcohol use may affect sperm formation and function

 There are risks from cannabis use (external PDF) to both immediate and long-term health.
 Canada's Lower-risk cannabis use guidelines recommend refraining from its use during pregnancy to avoid effects to a baby.
 The safest choice is not to use cannabis when planning or during pregnancy